What Is the Church of the Bible?

 4) Communion (1 Corinthians 11:23-26).
 In the Lord's supper Christians called to remembrance the death of Christ.
 This was done each Sunday (Acts 20:7).

 5) Giving (1 Corinthians 16:2).
 Christians returned to God a portion of the material blessings they had received.
-They did not "tithe" as did the Jews under the law of Moses.
-Rather they gave as they prospered and with cheerful hearts (2 Corinthians 9:7).
+They did not "tithe" (literally, a tenth) as did the Jews under the law of Moses.
+Christians gave as they prospered and they did so with cheerful hearts (2 Corinthians 9:7).

 This was God's simple plan for worship.
 It is not to be added to or taken from (Revelation 22:18-19).